Information for students

 - Before sending an e-mail, always check the UvA web pages and Canvas first.
 Frequently, the answer to your questions can be found in the study guide, course manual and/or course announcements.

-- Contact the education service desk for general/logistic questions.
+- Contact the education service desk for general/logistic/administrative questions.

 - If you have sent an e-mail and haven't heard back within a week, please send a polite reminder.